Resources for Lay Chaplains

 Applying to Be a Lay Chaplain

 Your congregation will have its own procedure for choosing lay chaplains.
-The lay chaplaincy program is overseen nationally by the CUC’s Lay Chaplaincy Program Steering Committee, and unless you are in Quebec, Nova Scotia, or Prince Edward Island it is this committee that applies for your licence to perform weddings.
-Once you have been selected by your congregation, you must therefore (unless you are in one of those provinces) submit the Lay Chaplain Application for New Lay Chaplains to the Steering Committee, and your congregation must submit the Lay Chaplain Endorsement Form by Congregations.
+The lay chaplaincy program is overseen nationally by the CUC’s National Lay Chaplaincy Committee, and unless you are in Quebec, Nova Scotia, or Prince Edward Island it is this committee that applies for your licence to perform weddings.
+Once you have been selected by your congregation, you must therefore (unless you are in one of those provinces) submit the Lay Chaplain Application for New Lay Chaplains to the National Committee, and your congregation must submit the Lay Chaplain Endorsement Form by Congregations.
 Congregations in Quebec, Nova Scotia, and Prince Edward Island should apply directly to the province to obtain licences for their lay chaplains.

 Lay Chaplains’ Code of Practice